elastisys/ck8s-cluster/docs/customer-access.md

 ### Persistent storage

-PersistentVolumes are supported with a default StorageClass `nfs-client`.
+PersistentVolumes are supported with a default StorageClass, either `nfs-client` or `cinder-storage`, depending on cloud provider.
-As the name suggests, this storage is backed by an NFS server.
+As the names suggests, this storage is backed by an NFS server or the OpenStack Cinder provider.
 In cases where this is not enough, contact Elastisys for other options, including high performance Node local storage.

 ### Other services

-Falco, Fluentd and Dex are currently not configurable directly.
+Falco and Dex are currently not configurable directly.
-Access to Alertmanager and Prometheus is not yet available.
 If you require changes/access to these services, please contact us.

 ## Known issues and limitations